 What is ISO 50001?

 ISO 50001 is the Energy Management Standard.
-It sets out the criteria for implementing an Energy Management System (EnMS) that is aimed at improving energy performance and reducing its use.
+It sets out the criteria for implementing an Energy Management System (EnMS) which is aimed at improving energy performance and reducing its use.

 This Standard was designed to help tackle climate change by reducing greenhouse gas (CO2) emissions, improving efficiency and reducing consumption.
 This can include implementing efforts to monitor emissions and energy usage, as well as sourcing energy from renewable sources.

-As ISO 50001 EnMS can help businesses to reduce their energy costs by reducing energy usage and evaluating their energy sources.
+ISO 50001 EnMS can help businesses reduce their energy costs by minimising energy usage and evaluating their energy sources.

 How do ISO 14001 and ISO 50001 overlap?